Schedule a free consultation

 If you or someone you know has been charged with FWI, you need the best DWI lawyer possible to protect your right to fly, especially if piloting is your career.
 Doug Murphy is board-certified as a criminal defense lawyer and a DWI lawyer, a distinction held by only one other attorney in the state of Texas.
 When he's not defending your rights and winning cases, he's helping other DWI lawyers learn more about the law and increase their skills.
 The sooner a board-certified DWI attorney specialist becomes involved, the sooner investigating and strategizing can take place for the best possible outcome.
 We assist pilots not just in the defense of a DWI or flying while intoxicated case, but also with FAA licensing matters too.

-At Doug Murphy Law Firm, P.C., we devote our resources and capabilities to DWI cases.
+At Murphy & McKinney Law Firm, P.C., we devote our resources and capabilities to DWI cases.
 We have decades of proven experience and a reputation earned in the courtroom for successful results.
 Attorney Doug Murphy is a board-certified DWI lawyer who not only fights on behalf of his clients but constantly gives back to the legal community to teach other attorneys how to do the same.
 Contact Doug Murphy today at 713-229-8333 to discuss the circumstances of your case.

 Back to Top